 Once the installer starts, you will be greeted with an initial screen.
 Press Enter to boot, or read the instructions for other boot methods and parameters (see Section 5.3, “Boot Parameters”).

 After a while you will be asked to select your language.
 Use the arrow keys to pick a language and press Enter to continue.
 Next you'll be asked to select your country, with the choices including countries where your language is spoken.
 If it's not on the short list, a list of all the countries in the world is available.

 You may be asked to confirm your keyboard layout.
 Choose the default unless you know better.

-Now sit back while debian-installer detects some of your hardware, and loads the rest of itself from CD, floppy, USB, etc.
+Now sit back while debian-installer detects some of your hardware, and loads the rest of the installation image.

 Next the installer will try to detect your network hardware and set up networking by DHCP.
 If you are not on a network or do not have DHCP, you will be given the opportunity to configure the network manually.

 Setting up the network is followed by the creation of user accounts.
 By default you are asked to provide a password for the “root” (administrator) account and information necessary to create one regular user account.
 If you do not specify a password for the “root” user, this account will be disabled but the sudo package will be installed later to enable administrative tasks to be carried out on the new system.
 By default, the first user created on the system will be allowed to use the sudo command to become root.

 The next step is setting up your clock and time zone.
 The installer will try to contact a time server on the Internet to ensure the clock is set correctly.
 The time zone is based on the country selected earlier and the installer will only ask to select one if a country has multiple zones.